4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Distribute your token to the users in your Telegram group daily
+telegram Group Bot - Download the list of public users from any telegram group

 ---